 New Brakes Squealing: Understanding the Reasons!

 In case you are getting the brakes replaced, make sure you deal with the old rotors and pads as well.
-In most cases, replacing these two parts get you rid of the squealing issue.
-Now, let’s understand the reasons here-
+So why are my new brakes squealing?
+In most cases, replacing these two parts gets you rid of the squealing issue.
+Now, let’s understand the reasons here:

 If the new brakes squealing problem happens, check for the metal fibers.
 Brakes embed the metal fibers, and when they get too close, this action causes squeaking sound.
 If this is the issue, it goes away automatically once the fibers wear off by time.